No Tags Found!

 This means that it gets into your computer and looks for other computers to try and spread itself as far and wide as possible.

-Ransomware has a habit of mutating and so it changes over time in order to find different ways to access computers or to get around patches (operating system updates that often include security updates).
-Many security firms are already aware of WannaCry in past forms and most are looking at this one right now to see how it might be stopped.
+Ransomware has a habit of mutating, so it changes over time to find different ways to access computers or to get around patches (operating system updates that often include security updates).
+Many security firms are already aware of WannaCry in past forms, and most are looking at this one right now to see how it might be stopped.

 Who is behind this cyber-attack?